roc-streaming/roc-vad/README.md

 * For sender, you can create multiple slots, and connect each slot to different remote receiver.
 The sound written to sender device will be sent to every slot.

-* For receiver, you can create multiple slots, and bind each slot to different set of endpoints, e.g. using different network interface or protocol.
+* For receiver, you can create multiple slots, and bind each slot to different set of endpoints, e.g. using a different network interface or protocol.
 The sound retrieved from all slots is mixed.

 To use slots, just provide `--slot` argument to `device bind` or `device connect` command.
 Each slot is identified by a number; you can use any number, it does not have any semantics.
 When `--slot` is omitted, slot `0` is used.